echalkpad/the-health-guide/src/assets/docs/micronutrients/vitamins/vitaminB6.md

 Vitamin B6 is absorbed in the small intestine.
 Most of the absorbed vitamin B6 goes to the liver.
 Most of the free vitamin B6 is found in the muscles.
 Vitamin B6 absorption requires: vitamin B-complex, Magnesium.
-Vitamin B6 absorption is impaired by: alcohol, high protein intake.
+Vitamin B6 absorption is impaired by: alcohol, vitamin B-complex deficiency, x-rays, caffeine, tobacco, and birth control pills.

 ## Excess
 - neuropathy;